Welcome to Convide

-Since there exist manifold dependencies between these views, there is urgent need for novel consistency-maintaining methods in Advanced Systems Engineering.
-To meet these demands, the Collaborative Research Center “Consistency in the View-Based Development of Cyber-Physical Systems” (Convide) brings together researchers with a background in computer science, mechanical engineering, and electrical engineering from Karlsruhe Institute of Technology, Technical University Munich, Technical University Dresden, and the University of Mannheim.
-Together, they are developing methods that aim to shorten development cycles and update intervals as well as to improve the adaptability, reliability, and security of modern CPS.
+Because these views are closely interrelated, maintaining consistency between them has become a key challenge in advanced systems engineering.
+Addressing this need, the Collaborative Research Center "Consistency in the View-Based Development of Cyber-Physical Systems" brings together experts from computer science, mechanical engineering, and electrical engineering.
+Researchers from Karlsruhe Institute of Technology, Technical University Munich, Technical University Dresden, and the University of Mannheim collaborate to develop new methods that reduce development time and update cycles while improving the adaptability, reliability, and security of future CPS.

 On 26 June 2025, Junior Professor Maike Schwammberger was invited to give a talk at this year’s International Symposium on Verification of Autonomous Mobile Systems (VAMS) in Paris.
 In her talk, Maike gave insight into her Convide research, outlining a roadmap towards dynamic conflict management for autonomous traffic agents.